 Our Hearing Dogs are trained to alert people to household sounds that are necessary for everyday safety and independence.
 They are trained to make physical contact and lead their person to the source of the sound.
 Through sound awareness and companionship, these dogs provide greatly increased freedom.

 Hearing Dogs in public…

 Many people are curious about what Hearing Dogs can do for people who are deaf or hard of hearing when they’re in public.
 The most important thing a Hearing Dog provides a person in public is an increased awareness of his or her environment.
 A Hearing Dog isn’t specifically trained to alert to sounds, such as a siren or honking horn, in public.
 But, when a person who is deaf or hard of hearing takes a Hearing Dog into public, he or she will gain an awareness of the environment by paying attention to whatever the Hearing Dog is reacting to.
 When the dog hears something and looks, the person will notice and turn to see what’s happening as well.

 - Training generally takes four to six months of temperament evaluation, obedience training, socialization, and sound training.
 The dogs are taught using positive reinforcement.

-- We train our Hearing Dogs to respond to several sounds: fire and smoke alarms, the telephone, oven timer, alarm clock, doorbell/door knock, a name call and baby cry if requested.
+- We train our Hearing Dogs to respond to several sounds: fire and smoke alarms, telephone, oven timer, alarm clock, doorbell/door knock, a name call and baby cry, if requested.

 - Once placed with their deaf or hard of hearing partner, the dogs easily learn to respond to additional sounds such as the microwave, tea kettle, and washer/dryer.
 Hearing Dogs can be taught to alert people to any repetitive sound that can be set up and practiced regularly.
 If a sound is inconsistent or too difficult to set up and practice, it is hard for the dog to learn to work it.